thisissandipp/thisissandipp/README.md

 ## 👨‍💻 About me

 I am Sandip Pramanik from India, an Associate Consultant at [Capgemini](https://www.capgemini.com/in-en/).
 I graduated in Electrical Engineering from [NIT Durgapur](https://nitdgp.ac.in/) in 2022.
-I am a full-stack developer and have a strong foundation in Flutter as well.
+I am a full-stack developer and have a strong foundation in Flutter.
 I am always open to collaborating on projects, innovative ideas, and freelancing work.

-- 🔭 I’m currently working on [typethis](https://github.com/thecodexhub/typethis) and some side projects.
+- 🔭 I’m currently working on [expression-ui](https://github.com/FilledStacks/expression-ui) and some side projects.
 - 🌱 I’m currently learning [NestJS](https://nestjs.com/) with Microservices architecture.
 - 👯 I’m creating Flutter content on [Instagram](https://www.instagram.com/thecodexhub/), [Twitter](https://twitter.com/thecodexhub/), [Medium](https://medium.com/@thecodexhubofficial/), and [Hashnode](https://thecodexhub.hashnode.dev/).
 - 🤔 I’m looking for open-source collaborations.